A Book Review - The Monk Who Sold His Ferrari

 The Monk, who sold his Ferrari by Robin S. Sharma, is a story of Julian Mantle, a successful lawyer and his journey to the path of enlightenment.

-Julian Mantle was an extremely successful and a hardworking lawyer.
-He had fame, fortune and all luxuries life had to offer.
-In spite of all this somewhere deep inside his heart, he had an empty feeling –something deep and spiritual.
+Julian Mantle was a successful and hardworking lawyer.
+He had fame, fortune, and all luxuries life had to offer.
+Despite all this somewhere deep inside his heart, he had an empty feeling –something profound and spiritual.
 He often told John that he had no passion for what he was doing and felt an emptiness inside him.

 John was astounded and speechless by the magical transformation of Julian Mantle.
-He asks Julian Mantle what was the reason for the change.
+He asks Julian Mantle what the reason for the change was.
 Julian Mantle recounts his tale about the discovery of the path of enlightenment over a cup of tea.

 Story of Julian Mantle

-Julian Mantle met many scholastics and learned people, but he did not get the key to the wisdom he was seeking for.
-It was in Kashmir at the foothills of the Himalayas he met “Yogi Krishnan” who revealed the secret of a mystical band of sages living high in the Himalayas.
+Julian Mantle met many scholastics and learned people.
+Still, he did not get the key to the wisdom he was seeking.
+It was in Kashmir at the foothills of the Himalayas he met “Yogi Krishnan,” who revealed the secret of a mystical band of sages living high in the Himalayas.
 Legend stated that they had discovered the secret to a system that would profoundly improve the quality of one’s life – a holistic improvement of life.

 The local people called the learned people “Sages of Sivanna.”
 Sivanna means “oasis of enlightenment.”
 No one knew the exact whereabouts of these sages.
-The very next morning Julian set off to find the whereabouts of the “Sages of Sivanna.”
+The very next morning, Julian set off to find the location of the “Sages of Sivanna.”

-The journey was long, hard and tiresome.
-The Himalayan ranges were tough to climb.
-Julian was all alone and trudged on wearily for several days.
+The journey was long, hard, and tiresome.
+The Himalayan ranges were tough to climb, and Julian was all alone and trudged on wearily for several days.
 Suddenly Julian spotted a figure dressed in a long flowing robe.
 This mysterious stranger refused to answer when Julian called out to him.
 The stranger started running faster and faster.
 Julian shouted out that he had come in search of the “Sages of Sivanna” These magical words stopped the stranger in his tracks.